thomasdstewart/wtda.org/index.md

 ## Welcome to Weak Tea Drinkers Association (Est. Oct 2011)

 Some people like strong tea.
 Some people like weak tea.
 I prefare weak milky tea.
-This site it to help suport all the people that like weak tea and are sick of people commenting about weak tea.

-This site explains how to make weak tea, a tea colour scale and some pictures of tea.
+This site it to help suport all the people that like weak tea and are sick of people commenting about weak tea it explains how to make weak tea, has a tea colour scale and some pictures of tea!

 Feel free to email any questions, comments or pictures to thomas@wtda.org.